TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 41/Genesis 41.37.md

 ---

-And the thing was good in the eyes of Pharaoh, and in the eyes of all his servants.
+The thing was good in the eyes of Pharaoh, and in the eyes of all his servants.